MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/office-365-enterprise-e1-e3-e4.md

 ## <a name="why-dont-i-see-the-option-to-buy-add-ons"></a>Perché non vedo la possibilità di acquistare componenti aggiuntivi?
 <a name="bkmk_how"> </a>

-In alcuni casi, si potrà essere visualizzato acquistare Skype per componenti aggiuntivi di Business e Microsoft Teams nell'interfaccia di amministrazione di Office 365.
+In alcune situazioni, non puoi vedere la possibilità di acquistare componenti aggiuntivi di Skype for Business in Interfaccia di amministrazione di Office 365.

 - **Office 365 Business Premium è stato acquistato tramite GoDaddy**.
-In questo caso, si può essere acquistato Skype per i componenti aggiuntivi Microsoft Teams e Business. È necessario passare al piano E3 (che non viene venduto GoDaddy) e quindi è possibile acquistare.
+In questo caso, non sarà possibile acquistare componenti aggiuntivi Skype for Business (non disponibili presso GoDaddy). È necessario passare al piano E3 (che non viene venduto GoDaddy) e quindi è possibile acquistare.
 [Contattare il supporto per i prodotti di business - della Guida di amministrazione](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

-- **Hai un impegno mensile invece che annuale**.
-In alcuni casi, i clienti che dispongono di un impegno mensile può essere acquistato con i componenti aggiuntivi (diversa dal metodo di pagamento, che può essere mensile).
-Si tratta di un problema noto che è in corso la correzione.
-[Contattare il supporto per i prodotti di business - della Guida di amministrazione](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).
+- **You have a monthly commitment instead of an annual commitment**.
+In some cases, customers who have a monthly commitment can't buy the add-ons (this is different from the payment method, which can be monthly).
+This is a known issue that we are fixing.
+[Contact support for business products - Admin Help](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

     ![You may need an annual commitment to buy add-ons.](../../images/164579c2-f4df-4ae0-bd1d-bff12addb500.png)